-A reliable water supply is a precious resource in an emergency.
-As part of assessing your property's water sources you will need to consider the average versus peak demand and how well-equipped you are to meet an unexpected interruption to water supplies.
+A reliable water supply is a precious resource.
+As part of assessing your property's water sources you will need to consider the average versus peak demand and how well-equipped you are to meet an unexpected interruption to normal water supplies.

-Thinking about your property's water supplies as 'managing your water budget' is a good way to use water efficiently after a fire.
+Thinking about your property's water supplies as 'managing your water budget' is a good way to begin looking for efficiencies in water use across all your operations.
 A water budget may help to avoid a forced destock due to insufficient water supplies.

 Water requirements and maximum advisable levels of salinity and conductivity vary widely according to the type of stock and the type of grazing.